IlyaSharafeev/IlyaSharafeev/README.md

 ## Frontend Developer

 ### About Me
 I am a passionate frontend developer specializing in creating high-quality web interfaces and user experiences.
-I have a strong focus on Vue.js, Nuxt.js, Astro, and Ionic.
+I have a strong focus on Vue.js, Angular, Nuxt.js, Astro, and Ionic.

 ### Technologies
 - **Vue2/3**